 I’m back in the United States, the country where smoking is bad, toilet paper is good, and you never have to get up and follow your server anywhere to use a credit card.
 It was a long way back and the journey’s not over.
 It may never be over.
-I may have left a small part of myself in Greece.
+I may have left a piece of myself in Greece.
 I feel different.
 Odd.
 Maybe it’s because I’m sitting on my couch awake at 5 am, maybe it’s something else.
 I haven’t seen or spoken to anyone except for Joe in a long time.
 Is everyone still here?
 Is everyone ok?
 There is one thing new me would like to say to old me and that’s thank you for taking Monday off.
 It would be terrible if new me had to work today.

-We got up and rolled around and got ready for the day.
+We got up and rolled around and got ready.
 Today we would finally see the Parthenon.
 We had talked a lot about when we should go to this thing.
 A friend of mine had told me to go right when it opens to avoid the crowds.
-We talked about maybe doing an evening Parth to avoid the crowds and hottest part of the day.
+We talked about maybe doing an evening Parth to avoid the crowds and the hottest part of the day.
 We decided to go at 11, the hottest part of the day, to avoid the people who were trying to avoid the hottest part of the day.
 You have to get up pret-ty early in the afternoon to outsmart us.

 “Do you take card?”

 By sheer luck we ended up at the Parthenon on one of the 11 days out of the year where admission is free.
 We’d arrived during European Days of Cultural Heritage and since all the ticket people had to do was hand tickets through the window, there was no line.
 It’s true y’all, good things come to those who procrastinate.
 Just in case you want to plan on going one of these rare days, here they are.